 You need to reference any time you use, or refer to, another person’s work within your own work.

 All styles of referencing consist of two parts: a citation in the main text of your assignment and a complete list of references at the end of your work.
 The list at the end of your work is often called a reference list or bibliography.
+A reference list is an explicit list of sources cited in your assignment.
+A bibliography also includes any wider materials that has informed your assignment.
+Check which style your tutor requires for each assignment.

 Top Referencing Tips